-For example, lif a second Clearing Member suspension occurs during the Default Management Period, this period is extended and will end when the two defaults have been completely managed.
-For example, Hence, if that second default occurs while the Corporation is still managing a first one, the maximum amount of Clearing Members' financial resources potentially exposed to losses will remain the same for the duration of the Default Management Period whether one or several defaults are processed.
+For example, if a second Clearing Member suspension occurs during the Default Management Period, this period is extended and will end when the two defaults have been completely managed.
+Hence, if that second default occurs while the Corporation is still managing a first one, the maximum amount of Clearing Members' financial resources potentially exposed to losses will remain the same for the duration of the Default Management Period whether one or several defaults are processed.

-1.6 DEFAULT WATERFALL : APPLICATION OF FINANCIAL RESOURCES TO COVER DEFAULT-RELATED LOSSES
+1.6 1.6.
+DEFAULT WATERFALL -: APPLICATION OF FINANCIAL REMEDIESRESOURCES TO COVER DEFAULT-INDUCEDRELATED LOSSES

-In implementing the Default Management Process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation and its stakeholders.
-If there are nonetheless losses to the Corporation, the Corporation must apply, in specified order, a series of financial resources to ensure its ongoing viability and financial solvency.
-The sections i to iv below describe the financial resources which form the "Default Waterfall" and the order in which CDCC will apply them to cover losses associated with the liquidation of a defaulting Clearing Member.
+In implementing the default management processDefault Management Process, the Corporation will aim at minimizing, to the extent possible and on best efforts basis, the losses to the Corporation and its stakeholders.
+If there are nonetheless losses to the Corporation, the Corporation must apply, in specified order, a series of financial remediesresources to ensure its ongoing viability and financial solvency.
+Following is a description of these The sections i to iv below describe the financial resources, as presented in the order in which the Corporation would which form the "Default Waterfall" and the order in which CDCC will apply them to cover unsatisfied claims losses associated with the liquidation of a defaulting Clearing Member.
 Elements i to iii are referred to "Prefunded Financial Resources".